top of page

 Lauren Veazy, LPCC | Postpartum Therapist in Colorado | Perinatal Mental Health Support for Women | Therapy for New Moms | Her Time Therapy

-Lauren Veazey, MA, LPCC, NCC, is a Licensed Professional Counseling Candidate and Assistant Practice Manager for Her Time Therapy, PLLC, a group therapy practice specializing in teletherapy for women.
-With a particular passion for working with the perinatal and postpartum population, busy/overwhelmed women, and those experiencing grief, she believes in the healing power of therapy for women to love themselves, trust themselves, and know themselves.
+Lauren Veazey, MA, LPCC, NCC, is a Licensed Professional Counseling Candidate and Assistant Practice Manager at Her Time Therapy, PLLC.
+With a focus on the perinatal and postpartum population, she advocates for the healing power of therapy.

-*Affiliate Disclosure: This post may contain ads and affiliate links that Her Time Therapy, LLC earns a small commission from when you make a purchase by clicking links on our site at no additional cost to you.
-As an Amazon Associate, we earn from qualified purchases.
-Rest assured, we only recommend products we've used ourselves and would feel comfortable recommending to clients to improve their physical, mental, and emotional well-being.
+Affiliate Disclosure: This post may contain ads and affiliate links.
+Her Time Therapy, LLC earns a small commission for purchases made through links at no additional cost to you.
+We only recommend products we trust for enhancing physical, mental, and emotional well-being.

 Comments